 Create an Unlocked/Managed Package

 If you’re new to packaging, you can think about a package as a container that you fill with metadata.
 It contains a set of related features, customizations, and schema.
-You use packages to move metadata from one Salesforce org to another.
+You use packages to move metadata from one to another.

 There are two kinds of packages - managed and unlocked packages.